Finance sector embraces VR to make remote working more interesting

 But while there is momentum in the sector, to be fully effective VR technology must overcome constraints such as limited display size, processing power, and battery life.

-This is where a host of start-ups are trying to get in the market by offering cheaper, simpler ways to smooth remote work.
+This is where a host of startups are trying to get in the market by offering cheaper, simpler ways to smooth remote work.
 Platforms such as Sococo and Gather provide virtual versions of physical spaces online, in which employees can move about and interact without headsets.

 “The casual socialisation aspect of work is hard to get when you’re doing everything over Google Meet or Zoom,” said Phillip Wang, who founded Gather with his university friends.